jupytercon/jupytercon2025-developingextensions/04-materials/01-exploring-extensions.md

 ## [The JupyterLab interface](https://jupyterlab.readthedocs.io/en/latest/user/interface.html)

+We assume you've seen this interface before, but let's quickly go over the technical terms for the components of the interface so we're all on the same page.

 [![The JupyterLab interface, including the "menu bar", "main area", "status bar", "left side panel", and "right side panel"](../assets/images/jupyterlab-interface.png)](../assets/images/jupyterlab-interface.png)

 1. {term}`Menu bar`